h-pina/tig/README.md

 ## Conventions

-- Every function named with the prefix sf_ should have its return variable freed;
+- Every function named with the prefix sf_ should have its return variable freed (sf stands for "should free");
 - All errors and exceptions stop the code execution, returning 1.
 Since this is a learning project, I`m more interested in understanding what is breaking the code than to build a reliable tool (Altough implementing reliability can be a fun thing in the future)